Meet the USW Technical Experts: Peter Lloyd – International Man of Milling

 By Steve Mercer, USW Vice President of Communications

 Editor’s Note: This is the second in a series of posts profiling U.S. Wheat Associates (USW) technical experts in flour milling and wheat foods production.
 USW Vice President of Global Technical Services Mark Fowler says technical support to overseas customers is an essential part of export market development for U.S. wheat.
 “Technical support adds differential value to the reliable supply of U.S. wheat,” Fowler says.
 “Our customers must constantly improve their products in an increasingly competitive environment.
 We can help them compete by demonstrating the advantages of using the right U.S. wheat class or blend of classes to produce the wide variety of wheat-based foods the world’s consumers demand.”

-* Header Photo Caption: Peter Lloyd presentation at 2015 USW Crop Quality Seminar, Cairo, Egypt
+Header Photo Caption: Peter Lloyd’s presentation at the 2015 USW Crop Quality Seminar, Cairo, Egypt

 Meet the other USW Technical Experts in this blog series:

 Ting Liu – Opening Doors in a Naturally Winning Way

 Shin Hak “David” Oh – Expertise Fermented in Korean Food Culture

 Tarik Gahi – ‘For a Piece of Bread, Son’